kdes70/tender-pro/README.md

-I have taken as a basis "SEO-service on Yii 2"
+I have taken as a basis "CODES-CMS on Yii 2"
 ================================
 I have taken as a basis
 Source code of SEO-service.